wadpac/GGIR/docs/news/index.md

 ## CHANGES IN GGIR VERSION 2.5-2

 - Part 3: Now makes sure that HASPT is skipped when user configures def.noc.sleep as a set time window.
-This feature that probaly few people use nowadays broke with the 2.5-0 release.
+This feature that probably few people use nowadays broke with the 2.5-0 release.

 - g.shell.GGIR: Now gives warning when user supplies double arguments.